Zhang-Liao/CoCo2025-Grackle-CSI/readme.md

 ## Run

-The statistics shown in the repo will not ignored the proofs when there are warnings.
-The logs of problem solving are downloaded from [CoCo25's full run statistics](https://ari-cops.uibk.ac.at/CoCo/2025/full-run/TRS/) and [CoCo25's FUll competition statistics](https://ari-cops.uibk.ac.at/CoCo/2025/full-run/TRS/).
+The statistics in the repository do not ignore proofs that have warnings.
+The logs of problem solving were downloaded from [CoCo25's full run statistics](https://ari-cops.uibk.ac.at/CoCo/2025/full-run/TRS/), [CoCo25's competition statistics](https://ari-cops.uibk.ac.at/CoCo/2025/full-run/TRS/) and [CoCo25's 10 mintue-full run statistics](https://ari-cops.uibk.ac.at/CoCo/2025/full-run10m/TRS/).

 To obtain the statistics, run